e-is/capacitor-bluetooth-serial/README.md

 # Capacitor Bluetooth Serial Plugin

-A client implementation for interacting with Bluetooth
+A client implementation for interacting with Bluetooth (serial)

 Supported platforms